lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

    assumes that all fragments covered by the ACK have been successfully delivered.
 And the receiver will abort the fragmentation.
-   In ACK-on-error, an ACK is transmitted by the fragment receiver after a window of fragments has been sent, only if at least one of the fragments in the window has been lost.
+   In ACK-on-error, an ACK is transmitted by the fragment receiver after a window of fragments have been sent, only if at least one of the fragments in the window has been lost.
 In this mode, the ACK informs the sender about received and/or missed fragments from the window of fragments.
 Upon receipt of an ACK that informs about